-For example: if you had a more organized home, or a better meal planning system, or a healthier body that had the stamina to keep going, could you:
+For example: if you had a more organized home, or a better meal planning system, or a healthier body that had more stamina, could you:

-- say “yes” more when needs arise in your Bible Study group?
+- say “yes” when needs arise in your Bible study group?

 #4 Stretch your mind.

-Is there a good book (or audio book) that will help you grow in godliness, or could help you understand more of who God is?
+Is there a good book (or audio book) that will help you grow in godliness?
 Maybe while you are doing some home organization you can listen to a biblical podcast or the audio form of a missionary biography?

 Summer is a great time to make some goals that exercise your brain!